 Look at the task and ask yourself: ‘Honestly, what is the worst that could happen?’
 This simple question can help you to quickly snap out of it, let go of the situation and focus your time and energy on something that actually matters to you.

 If you find yourself getting lost in overthinking, disrupt that thought by – in your mind – shouting this to yourself: “Hold up”!
 Then reconnect with the present moment by taking just 1-2 minutes to focus fully on what is going on around you.
 If you’re in a comfortable space, try a guided meditation to help your mind to stop wandering and to bring your focus back.

 Make a list

 Decide exactly what needs to be done and in what order.
 Then make a list of those things and the steps you need to take to tick them off.
 What can you do right now to take even the smallest step towards achieving what needs to be done?
 Whatever pops into your head, accept it and act on it immediately.
-Checking something off your to-do list will give you a sense of progress, engagement, fulfillment, and accomplishment.
+Checking something off your to-do list will give you a sense of progress, engagement, fulfilment, and accomplishment.

 Most things on your to-do list won’t be done.
 Every time you put something off, it’s put into a queue.
 Take them off your list or maintain the healthy habit of doing something about them every day.

 Being overwhelmed with many things to do and few deadlines usually means nothing will get done.
 Make a decision; try not to change your mind or go back on yourself (after talking to your friends, your spiritual guide, your intuition and the internet).